efficient/HERD/README.md

 ./run-machine.sh (i - 2)
 ```

-* To kill the server processes, run `kill-local.sh` at the server machine.
+* To kill the server processes, run `local-kill.sh` at the server machine.
 To kill the
 client processes remotely, run `kill-remote.sh` at the server machine.